Rama Rajamouli: Career

 Initially Rama entered the industry in 2001 as an actor by doing various small roles in the TV sitcom Amrutham, created and produced by her cousin Gangaraju Gunnam.

 After marrying S. S. Rajamouli, she started her career as a costume designer with the film Student No. 1 (2001).
 Rama regularly works in her husband films as a costume designer and stylist.
 In an interview to TV9, Rama said that Amar Chitra Katha is her inspiration for costume designing in Baahubali.
 For the film RRR, Rama worked as an additional dialogue writer.

+She was invited to join the Academy of Motion Picture Arts and Sciences in June 2024.